rbassett3/FDE-Tools/README.md

 # FDE-Tools
 Python code for computing fused density estimators (FDEs).
 Further details on fused density estimation can be found here.
-This package also contains a number auxillary functions for importing and building geometric networks from OpenStreetMaps (OSM) XML files.
+This package also contains a number auxiliary functions for importing and building geometric networks from [OpenStreetMaps](https://www.openstreetmap.org/#map=5/38.565/-102.876) (OSM) XML files.
 ## Installation & Configuration
 1. Clone this repository to a local directory.
 2. Install OSQP, and (optionally, for interior-point capabilities) CVXOPT